York Lions football: 2017 season

-2018
+2018 season

 York started the 2018 season with back-to-back losses to the Queen's Gaels and Guelph Gryphons.
 Their next game saw the Lions start off strong, leading them to a win against the Windsor Lancers 29–22, followed up by a 76–3 loss to the #1 nationally ranked Western Mustangs and a 42–16 loss to the Ottawa Gee-Gees.

 The week 6 contest versus the Waterloo Warriors was the Lions highlight of the year.
 York started the game very strong with a 26–14 lead heading into the half over the heavily favoured Warriors.
 However, Warriors QB Tre Ford led a massive comeback to give the Warriors a 31–26 lead with 12:01 left in the 4th Quarter.
 York's offense responded with a 9-play drive capped off with Lions QB Brett Hunchak throwing a 5-yard TD pass to his brother, Colton Hunchak to regain the lead.
 The Lions then converted the 2-point conversion on a pass to RB Kayden Johnson to make the score 34–31.
 After a Waterloo drive stalled out, Waterloo kicker Caleb Girard missed a field goal, but managed to score a rouge to bring the score to 34–32 York.
 After the ensuing York drive ended in a punt, Waterloo QB Tre Ford, whom threw for 437 yards and 3 touchdowns in the game, led a massive drive to bring the Warriors to the Lions 25-yard line with 10 seconds remaining.
 On the ensuing field goal attempt, the kick was blocked by freshman LB Matt Dean, leading to a York victory.

 York would lose their next game against the Carleton Ravens 35–20, knocking them out of playoff contention.
 York would finish the season with a 31–15 victory over the Toronto Varsity Blues, ending the year with a 3–5 record; the most wins the program has had in 13 years.

-2019
+2019 season

 The Lions were hopeful in building off their previous season and returned many starters for the 2019 season while losing some key players to the CFL (namely SB Colton Hunchak and TE Nikola Kalinic).
 However, injuries to key starters and mistakes caused the Lions to start the season 0–6, averaging 14.3 points for and 39.2 points against in those contests.
 Their lone win came against the Toronto Varsity Blues, a 34–14 win, then followed up with a 23–2 loss to the Queen's Gaels to finish the year with a 1–7 record.

 After the season, the Lions and Offensive Coordinator Kamau Peterson parted ways.